-Registration of Military Sexual Offenders and Processing of Sex-Related Offenses
+Chapter 24 Registration of Military Sexual Offenders and Processing of Sex-Related Offenses

 This chapter implements 34 USC 20901 et seq., and DoDI 1325.07, which require military officials to notify state officials upon release of Soldiers or transfer of unconfined Soldiers who are convicted at SPCMs or GCMs of sexual offenses and offenses against minor victims.
 Soldiers convicted of either covered offenses as set forth in appendix 4 to Enclosure 2 of DoDI 1325.07 or of a civilian offense that requires sex offender registration are designated as "military sexual offenders" in this chapter.
 This chapter also requires military sexual offenders to register with the provost marshal.
 Failure to register with the installation provost marshal as described in this chapter and in AR 190-45 may be punished for violating the UCMJ, Art.
-92. A military sexual offender whose conviction of covered sexual offenses is reversed on appeal will be removed from military sexual offender registrations and not required to register at new duty locations even if retrial is pending.
+92. A military sexual offender registrations and not required to register at new duty locations even if retrial is pending.
 The chapter also provides additional guidance on the processing of sex-related offenses referenced in AR 600-37.